Del Water Gap: 2020–2024: "Ode to a Conversation Stuck in Your Throat" and mainstream success

 In 2020, Del Water Gap released "Ode to a Conversation Stuck in Your Throat" and "Mariposa" on Atlantic Records.
 In July 2020, "Ode to a Conversation Stuck in Your Throat" gained widespread attention after actresses Margaret Qualley and Kaitlyn Dever posted an Instagram video of themselves performing a "socially distant dance party" to the song during the first summer of the COVID-19 pandemic.
-The song was subsequently covered by singer-songwriter Gracie Abrams on her Instagram page and referred to by actress Florence Pugh as her "favourite song".